elsonwu/jing-lang/README.md

 }
 ```

-## 🔧 Extending JiLang
+## 🔧 Extending Jing

-The modular design makes it easy to extend JiLang:
+The modular design makes it easy to extend Jing:

 ### Adding New Data Types
 1. Extend the `Value` enum in `value.rs`